Ainu people: Nibutani ("Ainu") period

-After the Mongols conquered the Jin dynasty (1234), Karafuto (Sakhalin)-Ainu suffered raids by the Nivkh and Udege peoples.
-In response, the Mongols established an administration post at Nurgan (present-day Tyr, Russia) at the junction of the Amur and Amgun rivers in 1263, and forced the submission of the two peoples.
-In 1264, the Karafuto-Ainu invaded the land of the Nivkh people.
-They also started an expedition into the Amur region, which was then controlled by the Yuan dynasty, resulting in reprisals by the Mongols who invaded Sakhalin.
+After the Mongol conquest of the Jin dynasty in 1234, the Nivkh and Udege repeatedly raided the Ainu of Northern Sakhalin.
+In response, the Mongols established an administration post at Nurgan (now Tyr, Russia) at the junction of the Amur and Amgun rivers in 1263, and forced the submission of the two peoples.
+In 1264, the Northern Sakhalin peoples invaded Nivkh territory.
+They also started an expedition into the Amur region, which was then controlled by the Mongol-ruled Yuan dynasty, resulting in reprisals by the Mongols on Sakhalin.

-From the Nivkh perspective, their surrender to the Mongols essentially established a military alliance against the Ainu who had invaded their lands.
-According to the History of Yuan, a group of people known as the Guwei (the phonetic approximation of the Nivkh name for Ainu) from Sakhalin invaded and fought with the Jilimi (Nivkh people) every year.
+From the Nivkh perspective, their surrender to the Mongols essentially established a military alliance against the Ainu, who had invaded their lands.
+According to the History of Yuan, a group of people known as the Guwei (the phonetic approximation of the Nivkh name for Ainu) from Sakhalin invaded and fought with the Jilimi (Nivkh) every year.
 On November 30, 1264, the Mongols attacked the Ainu.
-The Karafuto-Ainu resisted the Mongol invasions but by 1308 had been subdued.
-They paid tribute to the Mongol Yuan dynasty at posts in Wuliehe, Nanghar, and Boluohe.
+The Northern Sakhalin Ainu resisted the Mongols, but by 1308 had been subdued.
+They paid tribute to the Yuan dynasty at posts in Wuliehe, Nanghar, and Boluohe.

-The Chinese Ming dynasty (1368–1644) placed Sakhalin under its "system for subjugated peoples" (ximin tizhi).
-From 1409 to 1411 the Ming established an outpost called the Nurgan Regional Military Commission near the ruins of Tyr on the Siberian mainland, which continued operating until the mid-1430s.
-There is some evidence that the Ming eunuch Admiral Yishiha reached Sakhalin in 1413 during one of his expeditions to the lower Amur, and granted Ming titles to a local chieftain.
+The Chinese Ming dynasty (1368–1644) took control of the Amur region in 1387 and established the Nurgan Regional Military Commission outpost near the ruins of Tyr on the Siberian mainland in 1411.
+There is some evidence that Admiral Yishiha reached Sakhalin in 1413 during one of his expeditions to the lower Amur and granted Ming titles to a local chieftain.

 The Ming recruited headmen from Sakhalin for administrative posts such as commander, assistant commander, and "official charged with subjugation".
 In 1431, one such assistant commander, Alige, brought marten pelts as tribute to the Wuliehe post.
 In 1437, four other assistant commanders (Zhaluha, Sanchiha, Tuolingha, and Alingge) also presented tribute.
 According to the Ming Veritable Records, these posts, like the position of headman, were hereditary and passed down the patrilineal line.
 During these tributary missions, the headmen would bring their sons, who later inherited their titles.
 In return for tribute, the Ming awarded them with silk uniforms.

-Nivkh women in Sakhalin married Han Chinese Ming officials when the Ming took tribute from Sakhalin and the Amur River region.
-Due to Ming rule in Manchuria, Chinese cultural and religious influence such as Chinese New Year, the "Chinese god", and motifs such as dragons, spirals, and scrolls spread among the Ainu, Nivkh, and Amur natives such as the Udeghes, Ulchis, and Nanais.
-These groups also adopted material goods and practices such as agriculture, husbandry, heating, iron cooking pots, silk, and cotton.
+Nivkh women in Sakhalin married Han Chinese officials when the Ming took tribute from Sakhalin and the Amur region.
+Due to Ming rule in Manchuria, Chinese cultural and religious influence such as Chinese New Year, "the Chinese god", and motifs such as dragons, spirals, and scrolls spread among the Ainu, Nivkh, and Amur natives such as the Udeghe, Ulchi, and Nanai.
+These groups also adopted material goods and practices such as agriculture, husbandry, heating technologies, iron cookpots, silk, and cotton.